lupyuen/lupyuen.github.io/src/display3.md

 So much easier to power up the Display Subsystem!

-Let's talk about the Display Controller...
+Next we do the Display Controller...

 ![JH7110 Display Subsystem Clock and Reset](https://lupyuen.github.io/images/display2-vout_clkrst18.png)